 Executive function dysregulation generally causes deficiencies in planning, abstract thinking, flexibility and behavioral control.
 It encompasses many different parts of regulation –from emotional control to physical control over their bodies to organizational abilities– and any one part could be more or less affected by ADHD.
 It varies by the individual.

 Because there are other disorders or injuries that can cause executive delay problems, Executive Function Disorder is a diagnosis in an of itself.
 Sometimes, someone with ADHD will have both diagnoses.
-According to Dr. Barkley, every ADHD person has executive dysfunction by default to one level or another.
+According to Dr. Barkley, (the ADHD researcher who is the source of the 30% behind concept) every ADHD person has executive dysfunction by default to one level or another.

 The 30% behind neurotypical people as listed in this graphic is just an average.
 So your child could be more behind or less behind.
 He could be more behind in some areas and less behind in others.

 For instance, I knew I was impulsive (even though I didn’t know I have ADHD) and didn’t think things through as a teen.
 So I chose not to get my license until I was 19 and thought I could handle it.
 Impulsivity was a big deal for me.
 But I was also a smart kid and knew I wanted to be careful and make good choices.
 So even though I tended to be impulsive, I was careful about my choices, involving my parents in decision making, asking for advice from trusted adults, and being cautious.
 This made a huge difference in me not making bad choices as a teen.

 When I got married I was 20 which gives me the executive age of 13.33 according to our chart (which is a rule of thumb, not a hard and fast rule).
 No wonder I had so much trouble organizing our lives, managing our home, working a job, and paying bills!
 It makes so much sense now.
 I had to work so much harder than anyone I knew to do these things well.